aturtur/cinema4d-scripts/README.md

 How to use these scripts...

 ## Support me
 If you find these scripts helpful, consider to support me.
 It helps me to do more of these scripts.
-Make a sweet little donation: [Tip jar](https://paypal.me/aturtur)
+Make a tiny donation: [Tip jar](https://paypal.me/aturtur)

 If you have some script ideas that I could create and add here, you can DM me at [Twitter](https://twitter.com/aturtur).